Civil service

 Our recent events

-The IfG will bring together influential speakers and experts to explore the key questions for government in 2024.
+The IfG brought together influential speakers and experts to explore the key questions for government in 2025.

 Our annual, data-driven assessment of the UK civil service – how it has changed and performed, and its priorities for the future.